Deducteam/lambdapi/doc/commands.rst

 ``require``
 -----------

-Informs the type-checker that the current module depends on some other module, which must hence be compiled.
+Informs Lambdapi to import in the current environment the (non private) symbols, rules and builtins declared or defined in some other module.
+These symbols can be used by prefixing them with their module
+path: if a module ``Stdlib.Bool`` declares a symbol ``true`` then, after ``require Stdlib.Bool``, one can use ``true`` by writing ``Stdlib.Bool.true``.
+It is possible to get rid of the prefix by using the ``open`` command.

+Dependencies are transitively inherited: if A requires B and B requires C, then the symbols of C are also imported in the current environment.

-A required module can optionally be aliased, in which case it can be referred to with the provided name.
+A required module can be aliased.

 ::

    require std.bool;
    require church.list as list;

-Note that ``require`` always take as argument a qualified identifier.
+Note that ``require`` always takes as argument a qualified identifier.
 See :doc:`module` for more details.

 .. _rule: